Lorti/manu.ninja/_posts/2016-10-15-using-web-technologies-for-a-pull-to-refresh-animation.md

 thumbnail: /images/pull-to-refresh.png
 ---

-pull to refresh design pattern on Android implemented with SVG elements, SVG filters, CSS animation and JavaScript animation
+Pull-to-refresh is a touchscreen gesture used in many mobile applications.
+This article shows a way of creating a simple pull-to-refresh animation using web technologies.
+The animation has seven different parts implemented with SVG, CSS and JavaScript.

 ![](/images/pull-to-refresh.gif)

+Pull-to-refresh first appeared in the Tweetie app in 2008, which was later aquired by Twitter.
+The company now owns a [patent](https://www.google.com/patents/US20100199180) regarding the design pattern.
+This hasn't stopped developers from using it ubiquitously, as Twitter agreed to "only use his patent defensively".

-The motion design for this animation is not mine, but the Behance link I had saved now returns a 404 page.
-If you know the motion designer or have stumbled accross my original inspiration please tell me so in the comments.
+The motion design for this animation isn't mine, but the link I've saved returns a 404 page.
+If you know the motion designer or have stumbled across my original inspiration please tell me so in the comments.

-analysing the different parts, on the bottom of the page is a live CodePen for trying the pull to refresh animation
+The following sections explain the different parts of the animation.
+You can try the final pull-to-refresh animation in a live CodePen at the end of the article.

 ![](/images/pull-to-refresh.png)